 It depends on which plastic cup you are referring to as safe.

-If is has #5 it has been made from polypropylene which is considered as safe from microwaves.
+If it has #5 it has been made from polypropylene, which is considered as safe from microwaves.
 This basically means it will not melt or disintegrate in the microwave.
 It does not mean that it is healthy or good for your health at all.

 Some plastics and chemicals will seep into your food, and more so if and when you are heating it up in the microwave.